We've independently reviewed this article to make sure it's as accurate as we can make it.

-#6: The Wash Cycle Is Too Short
+#8 The Wash Cycle Is Too Short

 While short wash cycles are designed to be more efficient and save water, these quick cycles are not full wash cycles.
-Therefore, when compared to a longer cycle, a quick wash cycle is unlikely to remove any caked-on food particles and grime from your dishes.
+Thus, when compared to a longer cycle, a quick wash cycle is unlikely to remove any caked-on food particles and grime from your dishes.

-A low-quality dishwashing detergent can cause a gritty residue to be left behind on your dishes, as the soap just won’t clean properly.
+A low-quality dishwashing detergent can cause a gritty residue to be left behind on your dishes, as the soap won’t clean properly.
 In fact, it may not even completely dissolve throughout the wash cycle.

 Ensure you’re using the correct amount of dishwashing detergent to keep your dishwasher from leaving specks and spots on your glasses.
 Too much detergent won’t dissolve entirely during the wash cycle.